metalogica/js-stimulus-boilerplate/README.md

-get stimulated with stimulus
+##Get stimulated with stimulus!

-clone the repo, then run weback-dev-server...
+Clone the repo.
+Run:
+  weback-dev-server...
 You got this.